Sign in

 1import React from 'react'; 2import { Link } from 'react-router-dom'; 3import { useSelector, useDispatch } from 'react-redux'; 4import { logout } from './features/authSlice'; 5 6const NavigationBar = () => { 7 const isAuthenticated = useSelector(state => state.auth.isAuthenticated); 8 const dispatch = useDispatch(); 9 10 const handleLogout = () => { 11 dispatch(logout()); 12 // Additional logout logic 13 }; 14 15 return ( 16 <nav> 17 <div className="nav-links"> 18 <Link to="/">Home</Link> 19 {isAuthenticated ? ( 20 <> 21 <Link to="/profile">Profile</Link> 22 <button onClick={handleLogout}>Logout</button> 23 </> 24 ) : ( 25 <Link to="/login">Login</Link> 26 )} 27 </div> 28 </nav> 29 ); 30}; 31 32export default NavigationBar;

 Redux Thunk middleware enables you to design action creators that return a function rather than an action.
-This is particularly useful for handling asynchronous logic such as API requests during the authentication process.
+This is particularly useful for handling asynchronous logic, such as API requests during authentication.

 1export const loginUser = credentials => async dispatch => { 2 try { 3 const response = await authenticationService.login(credentials); 4 dispatch(loginSuccess(response.data)); 5 // Additional logic for successful authentication 6 } catch (error) { 7 dispatch(loginFailed(error.message)); 8 } 9};